BareMetal Logic Documentation

 1. Phase 1 performs read-only computation, iterating only over the active work queue (not all wires).
 For each active wire, it computes the next charge based on the current global state snapshot.
 Power sources ramp up by +1 per tick until reaching MAX_CHARGE (6).
 Normal wires use tracePowerSourceCharge() to find the strongest available charge from connected sources.
 The relaxation dynamics ensure wire charge can only change by ±1 per tick: if the source is stronger, charge increases by 1 (charging up); if the source is weaker or equal and the wire has charge, it discharges by 1 (draining).
 This prevents instant propagation and creates realistic RC-like delay behavior.
 All computed next values are stored in pendingCharges[] without modifying the charges[] array yet.

 The work queue lifecycle begins with all wires enqueued initially for circuit settling from a cold start.
 In steady state, most wires settle and leave the queue.
 Activity bursts occur when toggling an input propagates through the affected subcircuit only, while clock circuits and oscillators keep relevant wires perpetually active.
-This contrasts dramatically with the simple approach: simple implementations run for (all wires) { recompute(); } achieving O(N) per tick, while the event-driven approach runs for (active wires) { recompute(); } achieving O(changes) per tick.
-On a 10K wire circuit with 100 active wires, this yields a 100× speedup.
+Considering this situation with the original implementation that scanned all wires every tick, it ran for (all wires) { recompute(); } achieving O(N) per tick, while the event-driven approach runs for (active wires) { recompute(); } achieving O(changes) per tick.

 size_t Simulation::step() {